Nikon D600 vs Sony A7

 Review summary: Nikon D600 vs Sony A7

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Nikon D600 and the Sony A7?
-The listing below highlights the relative strengths of the two models.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.